Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 Observations:

 - The equilibrium point between the effects of cold caches and less work, happens at a significantly smaller input length compare to Zen 3.
 - Assuming the same instructions per cycle (IPC) and mapping of instructions to cycles, Zen 3 should be ~1.53x faster than Firestorm by virtue of clock frequency.
 Yet the micro-architecture released in the same year as Zen 3, goes from exceeding it to closely trailing it in terms of absolute throughput when the effects of branch misprediction are minimized.
 Comparing lomuto_branchless_cyclic_opt throughput on Zen 3 with Firestorm and normalizing clock speed, reveals ~1.45x higher elements per cycle at input length 900 and ~1.39x at 1e7.
-In contrast lomuto_branchy goes from ~1.23x down to ~1.15x, demonstrating the outsized effect of branch prediction accuracy on wider micro-architectures.
-Benchmarking the partition implementation lomuto_branchy in isolation yields a consistent ~1.13x improvement in elements per cycle.
+In contrast lomuto_branchy goes from ~1.23x down to ~1.15x, demonstrating the increased effect of branch prediction accuracy on wider micro-architectures.
+Benchmarking the partition implementation lomuto_branchy in isolation yields a consistent ~1.13x improvement in elements per cycle compared to Zen 3.
 - No noticeable additional reduction in throughput is measured when inputs go past the 16MB L3 cache, as seen on Zen 3 and Haswell.
 - At input length 1e7, the fastest partition implementation improves total sort throughput by ~5.06x compared to the slowest one, which is the largest measure gap across the tested micro-architectures.